joostpapendorp/java-template/docs/getting-started.md

 also twice.
 This is not foolproof, however, as it might miss updates that require different dependencies.
 It also recommends snapshots or malformed version 'numbers', but it is quite useful as a regular quick scan.
 - [ADR-log](docs/adr/index.md#tooling).
 Run the command `adr-log -i` inside `/docs/adr/` to update the index.
+- [Lombok](https://projectlombok.org/).
+Requires annotation processing to be enabled.